balena-labs-research/balena-lumeo-gw/README.md

 - `NVIDIA_DRIVER_VERSION` is the version of the Nvidia driver to download and build using [the list found here](https://www.nvidia.com/en-us/drivers/unix/) It needs to be compatible with the version in the underlying Lumeo base image, and must be the same in both the lumeo and gpu containers.

+## Pushing the code

+Flash your device with a provisioned balenaOS image from your balenaCloud dashboard (or see preloading as well)

+Use the [balena CLI](https://docs.balena.io/reference/balena-cli/) to push this code to your devices.
+The gateway should then eventually show up in your Lumeo console.

+You may need to reboot after your gateway updates!
 If everything is set up properly, you should see the output below (for your gpu model) in the terminal:

 ```
 +-----------------------------------------------------------------------------+